alpheios-project/arethusa-vagrant/README.md

     Replace `/path/to/arethusa-example-data` with the path to your local clone of the arethusa-example-data repo.

-    Replace `/path/to/arethusa-configs` with the path to your local clone of the canonical-latinLit repo.
+    Replace `/path/to/arethusa-configs` with the path to your local clone of the arethusa-configs repo

 5. You may also need to change local port mappings and network card settings.
 Instructions are provided in the Vagrantfile